Edda Magnason: Collaboration

 Between 2005 and 2010, Edda Magnason collaborated with singer-songwriter, spoken word artist and film actor Emil Jensen, often taking part in his performances and recordings.

-In February 2012, Naxos Records released Steve Reich: Electric Counterpoint, a compilation album by Mats Bergström & friends celebrating the influence of Steve Reich on contemporary music.
-Magnason performs her tribute to Steve Reich, a composition called "So many layers of colours become a deep purple heart".
+In February 2012, Naxos Records released Steve Reich: Electric Counterpoint, a compilation album by Mats Bergström and friends celebrating the influence of Steve Reich on contemporary music.
+Magnason performs her tribute to Steve Reich, a composition called "So Many Layers of Colours Become a Deep Purple Heart".

 In May 2012, Adrian Recordings released Magnason's Jona, produced by Familjen, together with three remixes: a remix of Magnason's original version by Vidderna, a remix of Vidderna's version by Niva, and a remix of Niva's version by Justus Köhncke.
 This was inspired by the children's game Chinese whispers.
 A set of four music videos directed by Nisse Axman was also released.

 Film career

 Magnason plays the leading role of Monica Zetterlund, the legendary Swedish jazz singer, in the film Waltz for Monica, which was released in September 2013.
 This was Magnason's first acting role, and she likens the experience to performing as a musician.
 The film follows Zetterlund's early career, moving from small-town Sweden to the jazz clubs of New York and Stockholm, rubbing shoulders with such celebrities as Ella Fitzgerald and Miles Davis.
 Directed by Per Fly, with a film script by Peter Birro, Sverrir Gudnason and Kjell Bergqvist played supporting roles.

 The film was described in the Swedish media as an immediate critical and public success.
 It was seen by over 500,000 filmgoers in 2013, making it the year's most popular film in Sweden.
 It has been sold to 23 countries worldwide and numerous airlines.
 It was nominated for eleven Guldbagge Awards, and won four.

 Magnason herself sings the full repertoire of Zetterlund's songs on the film soundtrack.
-A soundtrack album, Monica Z - Musiken från filmen, produced and arranged by Peter Nordahl, was released by Universal Music.
+A soundtrack album, Monica Z – Musiken från filmen, produced and arranged by Peter Nordahl, was released by Universal Music.
 Over 20,000 records were sold by December 2013, making this into a Swedish Gold album.

 Magnason was signed by Paradigm Talent Agency, based in Beverly Hills, in February 2014.

 Musical theatre

-In 2013, Magnason made her debut on the musical theatre stage, performing as a soloist with the choir and orchestra from Malmö Opera in The feeling of going, a dance and music production by Skånes Dansteater at Malmö Opera and Music Theatre.
+In 2013, Magnason made her debut on the musical theatre stage, performing as a soloist with the choir and orchestra from Malmö Opera in The Feeling of Going, a dance and music production by Skånes Dansteater at Malmö Opera and Music Theatre.
 This is a visionary work by the British choreographer Ben Wright, based on the album Go by Jónsi, the Icelandic pop artist and lead singer in Sigur Rós.